 Stop Adding High-Sodium Ingredients

 Excess sodium is harmful to your body.
 If you don’t want your soup to end up salty, avoid adding salt and other high-sodium ingredients such as stoke cubes.
-With time, your salt taste buds will adjust and you won’t miss the salty gravy.
+With time, your salt taste buds will adjust, and you will be okay taking your gravy without salt.

-Another option is securing the lid of your salt shaker tightly.
-That will minimize the odds of another accident.
+The other option is to secure the lid of your salt shaker tightly.
+In the future, you will minimize the accidents to putting excess salt.

 Add The Salt Later

-Apart from excess salt, other problems may develop while you’re handling gravy.
+Apart from the excess salt, other problems may develop other issues.
 So how can you fix them?
-Check out our tips below.
+Check the tips below.

-If your gravy is too thin, you should simmer it for an hour using low-to-medium heat.
-Stir it regularly to ensure that it doesn’t become too thick or lumpy once its excess water evaporates.
+If your gravy is too thin and you want to thicken it one way is to simmer it.
+Simmer it for an hour using medium-low heat.
+Stir it regularly to ensure that it doesn’t become too thick or lumpy once excess water evaporates.

-What if you have no time to simmer your gravy?
-Adding Slurry would be your next best option.
-Slurry is a combination of water and cornstarch, (one tablespoon each).
-If you choose this approach, add your Slurry to the gravy slowly as you whisk it, then let it boil for a few minutes before serving.
+What if you have no time to simmer your grave?
+Adding Slurry will be the next best option.
+Slurry is a combination of water and cornstarch, one tablespoon each.
+Add to your Slurry in the gravy slowly as you whisk and let it boil for a few minutes.